Quizzes & Trivia

 With over 70 credits to his name, not counting his stage work, Drury starred in several lesser-known, rare movie performances produced by none other than “Uncle Sam.”
 As a Lieutenant Commander in the US Naval Reserve, Drury appeared in many recruiting films and at public events.

 Drury was inducted into the Hall of Great Western Performers at the National Cowboy and Western Heritage Museum in Oklahoma City in 1991.
-Though best known, and beloved for his role as The Virginian, Drury also appears in episodes on other shows airing on INSP, including Gunsmoke, Alias Smith and Jones, and Walker, Texas Ranger, and in the movies, Backtrack and The Last Wagon.
+Though best known, and beloved for his role as The Virginian, Drury also appears in episodes on other shows airing on INSP, including Gunsmoke, Alias Smith and Jones, and Walker, Texas Ranger.

-James Drury passed away of natural causes, on April 6, 2020.
-He was 85 years old and lived by the cowboy code to the end.
+James Drury passed away of natural causes, on April 6, 2020 at age 85.
+He was a good friend to us at INSP for many years and his loss was deeply personal.
+He lived by the cowboy code to the end.

 James Drury’s Favorite Episodes of The Virginian